Dorikaa/text_editor/README.md

 # text_editor
-A simple text editor in python
+A simple text editor in Python.
+More to come soon